-John Piper: Late last night, the families gathered in Sago Baptist Church in Tallmansville, West Virginia, began to hear the rumor circulating: "They're alive.
-They're alive.
-All the 12 are alive."
-And so the USA has the headlines "They're alive."
-They're not alive.
-Dead, all of them except one, and he's in critical condition.
+Late last night, the families gathered in Sago Baptist Church in Tallmansville, West Virginia, began to hear the rumor circulating: “They’re alive.
+They’re alive.
+All the twelve are alive.”
+And so the USA has the headlines “They’re alive.”
+They’re not alive.
+Dead — all of them except one, and he’s in critical condition.
 Incredible news blowout.
-52 dead in Iraq yesterday, 32 of them at a funeral.
+And 52 dead in Iraq yesterday, 32 of them at a funeral.
 Floods in California.
 Fires burning houses down across the Southwest.
 And what phone call did you get yesterday?

 Let me soak you before I pray with a series of Bible verses just so that the feel of this message and where it’s coming from will be on you.

-One more-Acts 5:41: They left the presence of the council, Peter, John . . . they left the presence of the council rejoicing that they had been counted worthy to be shamed for the name.
+They left the presence of the council, rejoicing that they had been counted worthy to be shamed for the name.
+(Acts 5:41)

 Today the summons: Will you join the Son in displaying the supreme satisfaction of the glory of grace in joining him on the Calvary road of suffering?
 Because there’s no other way the world is going to see the supreme glory of Christ today except that we break free from the Disneyland of America and begin to live lifestyles of missionary sacrifice that looks to the world like our treasure is in heaven and not on the earth.
 It’s the only way.

 The prosperity gospel will not make anybody praise Jesus.
 It will make people praise prosperity.
 Of course, I’ll have a Jesus who’ll give me a car.
 Who wouldn’t want a Jesus who gives me health, a car, a fine marriage?
 I’ll take your Jesus if the payoff is right.